-06 Increased awareness of civil society for the importance of connectivity/green infrastructure, the role of landscape planning for its implementation, and participation opportunities in the planning process.

-07 Increased the visibility of the Green Belt and the knowledge of its importance in the local communities.
+Drafted a national report on green infrastructure in Albania.
+06 04 Increased awareness of civil society for the importance of connectivity/green infrastructure, the role of landscape planning for its implementation, and participation opportunities in the 07 Increased the visibility of the Green Belt and the knowledge of its importance in the local communities.
 Local people learned more about their community's role within a larger context in Europe.
-EVALUATION By the end of 2022, the support of relevant national and regional stakeholders in the cooperation for Green Infrastructure and Spatial Planning is achieved.
-DURING 2022, PPNEA ORGANIZED TEN ACTIVITIES INCLUDING:

-Engagement of the national and local institution representatives through the project Steering Committee, workshops and training.
+Steering committee Relevant authorities, ministries, nature conservation organizations, universities, etc experts on Green Infrastructure and planning.
+PPNEA EVALUATION By the end of 2022, the support of relevant national and regional stakeholders in the cooperation for Green Infrastructure and Spatial Planning is achieved.
+DURING 2022, PPNEA ORGANIZED TEN ACTIVITIES INCLUDING: Engagement of the national and local institution representatives through the project Steering Committee, workshops and training.
 Supported the elaboration of a report on EU-level legislation related to spatial planning and green infrastructure.
 Drafted national report on green infrastructure in Albania.
-Increased the knowledge on GI among national and local government representatives, academics and relevant decision makers through workshops and discussions during the work on the national report on GI Increased the engagement of the local institutions that work in environmental protection, such as the Regional Agency of Protected Areas, municipalities in the Albanian side of the pilot region (Librazhd, Prrenjas, Bulqize) and local NGOs.
-Increased the awareness of villagers who live in Rrajce and the surrounding region within the Shebenik-Jabilanice National Park boundaries through the European Green Belt days celebration.
-PPNEA and project partners are planning a Study Visit with the participation of select members of the Steering Committee from each country to travel to a location in Western Europe and see good examples of Green Infrastructure.
+Increased the knowledge on GI among national and local government representatives, academics and relevant decision makers through workshops and discussions during the work on the national report on GI select members of the Steering Committee from each country to travel to a location in Western Europe and see good examples of Green Infrastructure.
 Continue to encourage local key stakeholders to apply for funding opportunities to continue the work of the project through small grants.
-NEXT STEPS Chapter VIII The Power of Volunteers Champions of Environmental Consciousness
+PPNEA and project partners are planning a Study Visit with the participation of NEXT STEPS Increased the engagement of the local institutions that work in environmental protection, such as the Regional Agency of Protected Areas, municipalities in the Albanian side of the pilot region (Librazhd, Prrenjas, Bulqize) and local NGOs.
+Increased the awareness of villagers who live in Rrajcë and the surrounding region within the Shebenik-Jabllanicë National Park boundaries through the European Green Belt days celebration.
+Chapter VIII The Power of Volunteers Champions of Environmental Consciousness